preetisawant/cloud-foundry/getting-started.md

 3. In the Install Stratos Console dialog, select an installation option.
 You can install the Stratos console application either on the ICFEE control plane or in one of the cells.
 Select a version of the Stratos console and the number of instances of the application to install.
 If you install the Stratos console app in a cell, you're prompted for the organization and space where to deploy the application.
 4. Click **Install**.

 The application takes about 5 minutes to install.
 Once installation is complete, a **Stratos Console** button appears in place of the _Install Stratos Console_ button on the overview page.
-The _Stratos Console_ button is available to all users with access to the ICFEE instance.
-However, the organization and space membership assignments limit what a user can see and manage in the Stratos console.
+The _Stratos Console_ button launches the console and is available to all users with access to the ICFEE instance.
+Organization and space membership assignments may limit what a user can see and manage in the Stratos console.

 To start the Stratos console: